FRRouting/frr/doc/user/bfd.rst

    peer listener to and the address we should use to send the packets.
    This option is mandatory for IPv6.

    `interface` selects which interface we should use.
-This option conflicts with `vrf`.

    `vrf` selects which domain we want to use.